bmartin1/bmartin1.github.io/_projects/5_project.markdown

     </div>
 </div>
 <div class="caption">
-    Confusion happens between the coarse-level classes ``effects" and ``urban".
+    Confusion happens between the coarse-level classes "effects" and "urban".
 The fine-level categories shared a semantic meaning, but did not share acoustic similarity.
 The acoustic similarity was shared across the coarse-level classes.
 </div>

 <p align="justify"> <b>Organization of categories based on semantics is highly subjective and have many alternatives, affecting the performance of Machine Learning algorithms.</b> In the 2018 DCASE Making Sense of Sound Challenge, the goal was to perform classification of coarse-level categories using audio from fine-level categories.
 The figure above shows on the right the confusion matrix of the accumulated coarse-level classification scores of the 12 participating teams.
 One big confusion happened between the coarse-level classes "effects" and "urban".
 Their corresponding fine-level categories shared the semantic meaning, but did not always shared acoustic similarity.
 In the left of the Figure, we show "urban" and "effects" with the corresponding fine-level classes "clock alarm" and "alarm", or "clock tick" and "click", or "airplane" and "whooshing".
 Clearly, each pair have similar acoustics even though they were on different classes.
 One could argue that instead, we could have grouped together both alarms, and airplane and whooshing into another group.</p>